dnsimple/dnsimple-developer/CLIENTS.md

 ## Notes

 - The `updateZoneNsRecords` endpoint (`PUT /{account}/zones/{zone}/ns_records`) is present in `openapi.yml` and implemented in the Node client, but was not tracked in the previous INCONSISTENCIES report.
 It is the only new gap surfaced by this audit.
 - The Node client is now the most complete, having picked up all seven Secondary DNS endpoints and `updateZoneNsRecords`.
-Its remaining gaps are `domainRestore`, `getDomainRestore`, `batchChangeZoneRecords`, and `queryDnsAnalytics`.
+Its remaining gaps are `restoreDomain`, `getDomainRestore`, `batchChangeZoneRecords`, and `queryDnsAnalytics`.